Events in Folkestone, Hythe and Romney Marsh in 2026

 Whether you’re after delicious bites, live tunes, or a classic British seaside atmosphere, the Sandgate Sea & Food Festival is a must-see highlight of the summer.

-From foodie fests, literary gatherings and musical festivals to historic traditions and marshland fairs, 2026 in Folkestone, Hythe and Romney Marsh promises a year full of engaging, memorable events.
+From foodie fests, literary gatherings and musical festivals to historic traditions, organised runs and marshland fairs, 2026 in Folkestone, Hythe and Romney Marsh promises a year full of engaging, memorable events.

 Whether you want to make new friends at a book swap, soak up seaside culture, or simply enjoy coastal landscapes between celebrations, this vibrant corner of Kent has something for you.